What Heals Leaky Gut Syndrome?

 1- It gives a satisfying answer for what causes autoimmune diseases, that were left unanswered for a long time.

-A study in 2014 proves that diet has a direct effect on leaky gut symptoms and its complications.
-The study involved injecting small intestine of 36 individuals with a solution that triggers the release of antibodies.
+A study in 2014 proved that diet has a direct effect on leaky gut symptoms and their complications.
+The study involved injecting a small intestine of 36 individuals with a solution that triggers the release of antibodies.

 Meanwhile, the rest weren’t affected by the injected substance.
 However, the affected individuals followed an elimination diet.
 Surprisingly, this diet made them experience improvement in their symptoms by 50% during the first 4 weeks and 74% improvement during 12 months.